ptbsare/epd-ble-sender/README.md

     uv venv
     uv pip sync -r requirements.txt
     ```
-    This will create a `.venv` directory and install the required packages.
+    This will create a `.venv` directory and install the required packages, including `numpy`.

 ## Usage